Kev-Daran/Review-Sentiment-Prediction/README.md

 predictions = model.transform(test_data)
 ```

-3. To use the sabed pandas model:
+3. To use the saved pandas model:

 ```
 import joblib